 Curious if PROMACTA is right for you?
 Learn helpful tips on how to talk about your treatment options with your doctor so you can take a more active role in treatment discussions and decisions.

-The side effects of PROMACTA and other platelet boosters are generally mild.
 The most common side effects of PROMACTA in adults with persistent or chronic ITP are: